The 4 Phases of Retirement And the Journey Back to Ourselves

 • choosing intentionally how you want to live

-They were all part of the process of finding my way back to myself.
+The activities, the questions, the uncertainty, they are all part of the process of finding your way back to yourself.

-It’s about creating space to rediscover who you are.
+It’s about creating space to rediscover what matters.

 If something feels off, you’re not doing it wrong.

-You may just be in the middle of your own transition.
+You may just be in the middle of your own retirement transition.

 I offer free consultations where we can talk through where you are, what feels missing, and what might be trying to emerge for you next.